-Synthesized fertilizers are routinely applied to farms and fields where minerals have been depleted.
-But man-made fertilizers provide only enough mineral substance to support basic plant life.
-Numerous trace minerals so essential to human life are never replenished.
+Synthesized fertilizers are routinely applied to farms and fields where minerals have been depleted and man-made fertilizers provide only enough mineral substance to support basic plant life.
+Numerous trace minerals that are so essential to human life are never replenished.

 Why is absorption so important?